(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Your dog will not stand in front of the mirror worrying about her complexion, but acne can cause her a lot of discomfort all the same.

 When oil glands on the dog's face is blocked, pimples and blackheads are formed.
-These pimples and blackheads can develop into acne (medically known as furunculosis) when they get infected.
+These pimples and blackheads can develop into acne when they get infected.

 Usually the infection is low-grade, but can cause the skin to become crusty, sore, and itchy.
 The dog's chin may also become swollen and inflamed.

-This dog skin problem usually plagues dogs in their "teenage" years - puppies from 3 months of age and older can get acne.
+This dog skin problem usually plagues dogs in their "teenage" years.
+Generally speaking, puppies from 3 months of age and above can get acne.

-Veterinarians are not sure about the exact causes of dog acne.
+Veterinarians are not sure what causes acne to develop on dogs.
 Some suggested causes are:

 It is also believed that poor grooming and hygiene can contribute to the formation of acne in dogs and puppies.